Pluggable and configurable code formatting platform written in Rust.

 Choosing between Dprint and Eslint?
 Here's a data-driven comparison based on real npm data — downloads, bundle size, health scores, and more — to help you decide which package fits your project best.

-Choose Dprint if you value minimal bundle footprint, actively maintained, strong security track record.
+Choose Dprint if you value minimal bundle footprint, strong security track record.
 Choose Eslint if you value massive community and ecosystem, actively maintained, strong security track record.

 Both Dprint and Eslint are solid choices for JavaScript development.
 Eslint has the edge in overall health score (85/100), while each package brings unique strengths to the table.
 Evaluate them based on your project's priorities — whether that's community size, bundle efficiency, or maintenance activity — and choose the one that aligns best with your requirements.